Cloth vs. Disposable Diapers

 - Cost.
 Disposable diapers typically cost as little as 20 cents each, and deluxe brands can cost as much as 50 cents or more.
 The average baby goes through about 7,000 diapers before toilet training, so that adds up to real money.
 In contrast, it only costs about 3 cents in water, power, and detergent to wash a cloth diaper.
 (If you use a diaper service, it pretty much eliminates the cost savings, though.)
 Over the long haul, you can save over $1,200 per child by using cloth diapers.

 - Environmental impact.
 If you don't like the thought of throwing 7,000 diapers in a landfill, you might want to choose cloth diapers instead.
 A single cloth diaper can be reused up to 75 times, making it an attractive choice for people who want to cut down on trash.
-But there's a tradeoff: It takes about 50 gallons of water and a fair amount of energy to wash a load of cloth diapers.
-The Union of Concerned Scientists, a coalition of scientists and citizens dedicated to protecting the world's environment, says parents shouldn't worry too much about how their choice of diaper affects the environment.
-Other choices -- such as which car to buy -- are far more important, the group says.
+It takes about 50 gallons of water and a fair amount of energy to wash a load of cloth diapers, but waster is a renewable resource.
+Plastic, on the other hand, is polluting the oceans and has even appeared in human bodies in the form of microplastics and plastic nanoparticles.
+Consider that human beings got by without disposable diapers for many thousands of years; we should be able to, too.

 - Comfort.
 Disposable diapers are generally more absorbent than cloth diapers, so they can keep your baby's skin dry.
 On the downside, it can be harder to tell when a disposable diaper needs to be changed.
 Some parents get complacent and go for hours between changes, potentially setting their baby up for a diaper rash.